Round 1 is at 9AM on Saturday March

 determine who wins the 1st Place Trophy.

-This playoff also will determine which K-12 player has 1st choice to
+This playoff also will determine which K-12, K-8 and K-5 players have 1st choice to

-represent Virginia at the 2019 Denker Tournament of High School
+represent Virginia at the 2020 Tournament of Champions events listed

 Playoff means the two players play one game.
 The player with